anvaka/allytrelated/README.md

 A crawler for related youtube channels.
 Why not?
 Just playing with the data, maybe nothing major.

-Note: there is a bug in the currently implementation which causes memory leak.
+Note: there is a bug in the current implementation which causes a memory leak in OSX/Unix machines.
+Start the crawler under [forever](https://github.com/foreverjs/forever) module.
+It will crawl enough pages before it fails and then it restarts.
-It's best to start this under [forever](https://github.com/foreverjs/forever)

 # license